-- (a) Our current and long-term derivative liabilities are included in other accrued and current liabilities and other long-term liabilities, respectively, in our condensed consolidated balance sheets. - (b) We consider credit risk in our fair value assessments.
-As of March 31, 2016 and December 31, 2015, the fair values of our interest rate derivative contracts that represented liabilities have been reduced by credit risk valuation adjustments aggregating \$1.6 million and \$0.5 million, respectively.
-The adjustments to our derivative liabilities relate to credit risk associated with our own nonperformance.
+(a) Our long-term derivative assets are included in other assets, net, and our long-term derivative liabilities are included in other long-term liabilities in our condensed consolidated balance sheets.

+(b) We consider credit risk in our fair value assessments.
+As of June 30, 2016 and December 31, 2015, (i) the fair values of our interest rate derivative contracts that represented assets have been reduced by credit risk valuation adjustments aggregating \$0.1 million and nil, respectively, and (ii) the fair values of our interest rate derivative contracts that represented liabilities have been reduced by credit risk valuation adjustments aggregating \$2.3 million and \$0.5 million, respectively.
+The adjustments to our derivative assets relate to the credit risk associated with counterparty nonperformance, and the adjustments to our derivative liabilities relate to credit risk associated with our own nonperformance.
 In all cases, the adjustments take into account offsetting liability or asset positions within a given contract.
-Our determination of credit risk valuation adjustments generally is based on our credit risks, as observed in the credit default swap market and market quotations for our debt instruments, as applicable.
-The changes in the credit risk valuation adjustments associated with our interest rate derivative contracts resulted in a net gain of \$1.1 million during the three months ended March 31, 2016 that is included in realized and unrealized losses on derivative instruments, net, in our condensed consolidated statement of operations.
+Our determination of credit risk valuation adjustments generally is based on our and our counterparties' credit risks, as observed in the credit default swap market and market quotations for our debt instruments, as applicable.
+The changes in the credit risk valuation adjustments associated with our interest rate derivative contracts resulted in a net gain (loss) of \$0.6 million and (\$0.5 million) during the three months ended June 30, 2016 and 2015, respectively, and a net gain (loss) of \$1.7 million and (\$0.5 million) during the six months ended June 30, 2016 and 2015, respectively.
+These amounts are included in realized and unrealized losses on derivative instruments, net, in our condensed consolidated statements of operations.
 For further information regarding our fair value measurements, see note 5.